Diphosgene: Production and uses

 With α-amino acids diphosgene gives the acid chloride-isocyanates, OCNCHRCOCl, or N-carboxy-amino acid anhydrides depending on the conditions.

 It hydrolyzes to release HCl in humid air.

 Diphosgene is used in some laboratory preparations because it is easier to handle than phosgene.

-Role in warfare
+Role in World War I

 Diphosgene was originally developed as a pulmonary agent for chemical warfare, a few months after the first use of phosgene.
 It was used as a poison gas in artillery shells by Germany during World War I. The first recorded battlefield use was in May 1916.
 German forces preferred diphosgene, liquid at room temperature, because it was easier to handle than gaseous phosgene.
 Diphosgene was developed because the vapors could destroy the filters of the gas masks in use at the time.

 Safety

 Diphosgene has a relatively high vapor pressure of 10 mm Hg (1.3 kPa) at 20 °C and decomposes to phosgene around 300 °C. Exposure to diphosgene is similar in hazard to phosgene.